opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 |basic_model|

-By default each section has a center that is placed at the center of the work area.
+By default each section has a center that is placed at the center of the viewer.
 When creating a model, this center has to be moved to where the pivot point for that specific section has to be.

-The Skeleton tool (|skeleton|) allows you, both, to change the center position of the currently selected model section, and to link it to the center of another section visible in the work area.
+The Skeleton tool (|skeleton|) allows you, both, to change the center position of the currently selected model section, and to link it to the center of another section visible in the viewer.

 Usually it is simpler to start working from the parent section, then link the other sections one by one, following one limb at a time.
 For example first set the center of the model trunk, then set the arm pivot point and link the arm to the trunk, then set the forearm pivot point and link the forearm to the arm, then set the hand pivot point and link the hand to the forearm, and so on.